Employee Benefits Package Template

 |LIFE||ALL||$14 Per Unit||$100|

 |HSA||FT||$ VARIES||7 Percent Match|

-Individuals may find the employee benefits package template useful for comparing benefits plans for different companies—during a job search or when offered a new job.
+During a job search or when offered a new job, individuals may find the employee benefits package template useful for comparing benefits plans of different companies.
 The human resources team can use the benefits template to build out a total compensation statement, which outlines all of the benefits and perks that employees can receive.
-This can be a powerful tool for recruitment as well as retaining employees.
+It can be a powerful tool for recruitment, as well as for employee retention.

 In most cases, however, this document serves to supplement benefit plan documents, so that employees have a handy visual description of what their benefits cover and the choices they have for family coverage.
-This can help employees decide if they wish to pursue individual coverage or choose the group health care plan as offered by an employer.
-Employees can also do a plan side-by-side comparison with the employee benefits offered by a spouse’s plan, to see what the best option is.
-This is often difficult to see when using an online benefits enrollment platform to select annual benefits.
+It can help employees decide if they wish to pursue individual coverage or choose the group health care plan as offered by an employer.
+Employees can also do a plan side-by-side comparison with the employee benefits offered by a spouse’s plan to see what option is best.

 Human resource directors should keep a copy of the employee benefits package template available for new hires and employees who may have questions during open enrollment periods.
 A digital copy should also be available and accessible 24/7 for employee inquiries.
 When developing annual benefit packages, an updated version needs to be created and offered to all employees.

 It can be helpful to show employees the value they are getting for participating in the group health coverage, by what percentage premium rates have increased or decreased, and what’s new in terms of benefits for the new year.

 Employee benefits can be a complex and confusing aspect of operating a business.
 However, by using a standardized employee benefits package template to organize all this information in one place, it's easier to manage and explain to employees what the company offers.